Killing of Ayman al-Zawahiri: Al-Qaeda response

-International Reactions
+International reactions

 U.S. politicians

-In a televised address, President Biden stated that "justice [had] been delivered", citing al-Zawahiri's involvement in the 11 September attacks as a justification for the strike.
+In a televised address, President Biden stated that "justice [had] been delivered", citing al-Zawahiri's involvement in the September 11 attacks as a justification for the strike.
 He also affirmed that American forces would find and eliminate anyone who was a threat to the U.S.

 The Secretary of State Antony Blinken accused the Taliban of "grossly violating" the withdrawal agreement by giving refuge to al-Zawahiri.
 National Security Council spokesperson John Kirby warned the Taliban to abide by the agreement if it wanted international recognition and financing.

 The State Department issued a "Worldwide Caution Alert" on 2 August, warning of a higher potential of al-Qaeda sympathizers attacking Americans after the strike and urging American citizens traveling to other countries to remain cautious.

 Members of the Democratic Party actively praised Biden's actions, including House Speaker Nancy Pelosi, Senate Majority Leader Chuck Schumer, and various members of Congress.

 Senators belonging to the Republican Party praised Biden's actions, including Marco Rubio and Joni Ernst.
 Senate Minority Leader Mitch McConnell urged Biden's administration to adopt a comprehensive security plan in Afghanistan.

 Former president Barack Obama applauded the killing on Twitter, proclaiming that "tonight’s news is also proof that it’s possible to root out terrorism without being at war in Afghanistan.
 And I hope it provides a small measure of peace to the 9/11 families and everyone else who has suffered at the hands of al-Qaeda."

 Taliban

-The Taliban did not confirm al-Zawahiri's death, and condemned the operation as a strike on a empty residential house.
+The Taliban did not confirm al-Zawahiri's death, and condemned the operation as a strike on an empty residential house.
 The organization was reported to be in a political dilemma, balancing its need for international recognition and internal calls to retaliate against the U.S.

 Suhail Shaheen, the head of the Taliban's political office in Doha, said that they were not aware of the presence of al-Zawahiri in Kabul and an investigation was underway to verify the allegations.
 Zabiullah Mujahid, the chief spokesperson of the Taliban, assured that Afghanistan would not become a refuge for terrorism against any country and insisted that the organization would honor the withdrawal agreement, while warning the U.S. to stop violating it.
 He later claimed that they did not find a body at the site.

 A spokesman for the Taliban said: "Such actions are a repetition of the failed experiences of the past 20 years and are against the interests of the United States of America, Afghanistan and the region".